ha/doozerd/doc/proto.md

    and is typically several seconds after the checkin request message was received.

-   If *cas* is 0, the file will be created only if it did not exist.
-Otherwise, the request *cas* is customarily -1, which means the file should be written unconditionally.
+   If *rev* is 0, the file will be created only if it did not exist.
+Otherwise, the request *rev* is customarily -1, which means the file should be written unconditionally.